isen-ng/homebrew-dotnet-sdk-versions/README.md

 brew uninstall --zap --cask <version>
 ```

-*Important*: Uninstalling the offical version will also remove these dependencies, so you'll need to reinstall the particular version you want to use again.
+*Important*: Uninstalling the offical version will also remove these dependencies, so you'll need to reinstall the
+particular version you want to use again.

 ## Using a particular version

-The `dotnet` command will automatically use the latest appropriate version unless specified by
+The `dotnet` command will automatically use the latest appropriate version unless specified by a
 [global.json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json).